-The Town Clerk issued 44 Burial Permits, of which five were interred in Lancaster, 21 were cremated, 17 were interred elsewhere, and one body was donated to a medical school.
+The Town Clerk issued \\ Burial Permits, of which \\ were interred in Lancaster, \\ were cremated, and \\ were interred elsewhere.

 Tobacco Control Alliance

 The Boards of Health Tobacco Control Alliance (BOHTCA) continues to work with the LBOH in providing inspectional services regarding all tobacco-related issues, including enforcement of all youth access and environmental tobacco smoke regulations, and enforcement of the new Smoke-Free Work Place Law.